skylight-hq/skylight.digital/_projects/epa_sdwis_advice.md

 {% capture challenge %}
   <p>
-    The EPA's Safe Drinking Water Information System contains data about public water systems and violations of EPA's drinking water regulations.
+    The EPA’s Safe Drinking Water Information System contains data about public water systems and violations of EPA’s drinking water regulations.
     In 2017, the EPA launched an initiative called SDWIS Prime to transform the data architecture of SDWIS.
 Under the old architecture, U.S. states maintained separate distributed tracking systems for data.